The Untold Truth Of The Michelin Guide

 THE BOTTOM LINE

-Because the Michelin Guide remains concealed in secrets, there will always be myths, rumors, and opinions of what the Michelin Guide really offers to the restaurant industry.
+Because the Michelin Guide remains concealed in secret, there will always be myths, rumors, and opinions about what the Michelin Guide really offers to the restaurant industry.

 It seems that the Michelin Guide chooses to award stars without the consideration of what the establishments want, and perhaps even what the customer wants.